Hamilton Family Law Attorneys

 Modifications and Terminations

-After a divorce or other family law legal proceedings, things are all wrapped up, right?
+After family law legal proceedings, things are all wrapped up, right?

 There are many reasons for needing to modify or terminate a settlement agreement and courts understand this.
 In fact, it’s expected that changes are needed later on in life.
 For instance, in regards to child support: the cost of raising a child will be different from a teenager than it was with a toddler.